 Lots of beautiful plants to see, African totem sculptures and more.

-We took a stunning tree top walk along Rope Bridge as part of the Canopy Walk, learned about how cacao and bananas are cultured and even about panela (whole cane sugar).
+We took a stunning tree top walk along Rope Bridge as part of the Canopy Walk.
+We learned about how cacao and bananas are cultured and even about panela (whole cane sugar).

 The Biome offers lots of educational displays: why and how climate change is happening, why rainforest fires are occurring and even about the problem of palm oil, which explores how the most widely consumed oil in the world can be produced more sustainably.